anh-8922/atm-machine-dev-bank/README.md

 ## Features

-- **PIN Verification**: Users are required to enter their PIN (1111), which is checked against a PIN API to authenticate the user.
+- **PIN Verification**: Michael required to enter his PIN (1111), which is checked against a PIN API to authenticate the user.

 - **Account Balance Display**: Upon successful authentication, the user's current account balance is retrieved from the API and displayed on the screen.

-- **Withdrawals**: Users can make up to three withdrawals, each for a specific amount.
+- **Withdrawals**: User can make withdrawals, each for a specific amount.

 - **Notes Dispensing**: The ATM machine dispenses the appropriate mix of notes (e.g., £5, £10, £20) based on the withdrawal amount and the available notes in the machine.

-- **Overdraft Protection**: The ATM allows an overdraft of up to £100 and notifies users if they go overdrawn.
+- **Overdraft Protection**: The ATM allows an overdraft of up to £100 and notifies user if he goes overdrawn.

 - **Testing**: Comprehensive unit tests using Jest have been written to ensure the reliability and correctness of the application.